web-platform-tests/wpt/annotation-protocol/README.md

 The [Web Annotation Protocol](https://www.w3.org/TR/annotation-protocol) specification presents set of messages to allow Annotation clients and servers to interact seamlessly.

 The purpose of these tests is to help validate that clients send and are capable of receiving correctly formatted messages, and that servers are able to receive and respond to correctly structured requests.

 The general approach for this testing is to enable both manual and automated testing.
 However, since the specification has no actual user interface requirements, there is no general automation mechanism that can be presented for testing clients.
+Also the server tests need to be pointed at a server implementation to exercise.
+However, once provided the basic information, testing is automated.

-Instead, the automation mechanism is one where client implementors could take advantage of the plumbing we provide here to help their implementations talk to the endpoint we provide.
+Implementors could take advantage of the plumbing we provide here to help their implementations talk to the endpoint we provide or exercise their endpoint with the provided server tests.
 This assumes knowledge of the requirements of each test / collection of tests so that the input data is relevant.
 Each test or test collection contains information sufficient for the task.

 With regard to server tests, the browser tests we provide can be pointed at an endpoint and will exercise that endpoint using well defined messages.
 This is done semi-automatically, although some set-up is required.

 Running Tests
 -------------